cgmajoor/Arty/README.md

 Art browser iOS application for Rijksmuseum

 ## How to download & run
-* Download the project from Github and open the Arty.xcodeproj in Xcode.
+* Download the project from Github and open the Arty.xcworkspace in Xcode.
 * You can get an API_KEY from [Rijksstudio](https://www.rijksmuseum.nl/en/rijksstudio).
 More detail about the API you can find on [RijksData](https://data.rijksmuseum.nl/object-metadata/api/)
 * Run the application on a simulator or device with minimum version iOS 15.0